 Chew toys are a much better alternative instead of using recreational bones for chewing purposes for dogs that don't chew safely.

 Calcium is vital to bone structure.
 In most commercial diets, calcium is added to ensure that the calcium levels of the diet meet AAFCO regulations for a complete and balanced diet.

 Dogs require calcium for more than just bone structure.
-Calcium is needed for blood coagulation, muscle contraction, and has a significant effect on vision and heart function.
-Supplementing additional calcium during growth stages and in larger breeds is vital; use moderation though.
+Calcium is needed for blood coagulation and muscle contraction and has a significant effect on vision and heart function.
+Supplementing additional calcium during growth stages and in larger breeds is vital; use moderation, though.

 There is such a thing as too much calcium.
 Like most vitamins and minerals, it’s about balance.
 If you are feeding a diet that contains calcium or bone already, then additional bone should be fed in smaller portions and less frequently.

 For a medium to large breed dog, feeding bones a couple of times per week is plenty.
 Try to rotate calcium supplementation from week to week.
 If your dog has already enjoyed multiple bones this week, offer a different type of chew, like a bully stick or a yak chew, instead.